 New York State has a large, multi-faceted mental health system that serves more than 700,000 individuals each year.
-The Office of Mental Health (OMH) operates psychiatric centers across the State, and also regulates, certifies and oversees more than 4,500 programs, which are operated by local governments and nonprofit agencies.
-These programs include various inpatient and outpatient programs, emergency, community support, residential and family care programs.
+The Office of Mental Health (OMH) operates psychiatric centers across the State.
+OMH also regulates, certifies and oversees more than 4,500 programs, operated by local governments and nonprofit agencies.

 For questions about mental health services, to find a mental health service provider or to make a complaint, call OMH Customer Relations toll-free at 1-800-597-8481.

 The Mission of the New York State Office of Mental Health is to promote the mental health of all New Yorkers, with a particular focus on providing hope and recovery for adults with serious mental illness and children with serious emotional disturbances

 View a list of abbreviations used on the OMH website.